balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ### 3) Add `CONTRIBUTING.md` (or modify README) on the fork branch

 ```
-Agent: Create file "CONTRIBUTING.md" on branch "fix/add-contributing" in repo "your-username/demo-streamlit" with the following content:
+ Create file "CONTRIBUTING.md" on branch "fix/add-contributing" in repo "your-username/demo-streamlit" with the following content:
 <PASTE CONTRIBUTING.md CONTENT>
 Commit message: "Add contributing guidelines (demo)"
 ```

 * Agent calls `create_or_update_file` on the fork.
 Confirm.
+* Local sync: Pull on `fix/add-contributing` to mirror the remote commit.

 ### 4) Open a PR from fork → upstream

 ```
-Agent: Create a pull request from "your-username:fix/add-contributing" into "upstream_owner:main" on repo "demo-streamlit".
+ Create a pull request from "your-username:fix/add-contributing" into "upstream_owner:main" on repo "demo-streamlit".
 Title: "Add CONTRIBUTING.md (demo from fork)"
 Body: "This PR adds a small CONTRIBUTING.md with simple contributor guidelines.
 Created from fork for Stage 6 demo."
 ```

 * Agent calls `create_pull_request`.
 Confirm parameters: head should be `your-username:fix/add-contributing`, base `upstream_owner:main`.
 * Agent returns PR number and URL on the upstream repo (e.g., `upstream_owner/demo-streamlit#34`).
+* Local note: If you made local commits, ensure they are pushed to the fork (`git push -u origin fix/add-contributing`) before creating the PR.

 **Note:** Most MCP servers and the GitHub API support creating PRs where head references a fork.
 The Agent UI will show the required fields.